PrintClose

 The most popular strategy is contributing to the RRSP of the spouse most likely to have the lowest income.
 To take full advantage of this strategy, you'll need to understand the tax system (federal and provincial combined).

-The following table provides an approximation of tax payable on a $41,000 income in 2013.
+The following table provides an estimate of the tax payable on a $40 000 in income in 2024.

-Knowing how this works, many people contribute to their spouses' RRSP to even out their incomes, since two $ 20,500 incomes are taxed less than a single income of $41,000.
+Knowing how this works, many people contribute to their spouses' RRSPs to even out their incomes, since two incomes of $20 000 are taxed less than a single income of $40 000.
 If you don't even out your RRSPs before you retire, it will be too late to take advantage of income splitting.

 The new rules for pension income splitting in effect since the 2007 fiscal period let you save money by allocating up to 50% of your pension income to your spouse, under certain conditions.
 However, contributing to your spouse's RRSP is still a better option for saving money on taxes because it allows you to split 100% of your contributions.